-Origins: Just when you think every fantastic story is fabricated, you run into one like this.
+Origins: Just when you think every fantastic story is fabricated, you run into

 On 3 April 1995, someone (probably one of the kids) brought a very much alive and healthy gopher to the janitor and two maintenance men at Carroll Fowler Elementary School in Ceres, California.
 The three guys decided to kill the gopher and took it into a small room where janitorial supplies are stored.
 They tried to off the critter by spraying it with a cleaning solvent used to remove gum from floors.
 (The solvent works by freezing the gum, thereby making it easy to scrape up.)
 Three cans were used on the condemned, but to no avail.
 The product didn’t seem to faze the gopher one bit.

 It is speculated that one of the men

 then attempted to light a cigarette in this tiny enclosed space.
 This is plausible because smoking on school grounds is

 being at the center of the blast and his neck wounds are consistent with this hypothesis.

 As any sensible person would expect, there was one heck of

 an explosion, and all three men were injured.
 Sixteen kids were also hurt (mostly scraped knees and solvent inhalation — nothing all that serious).
 The explosion took place at